 Day 3 - South Coast on Cool Ice

 The south coast of Iceland is famed for its diversity.
 Prepare for a long day to fully enjoy its magnificence and darling secrets.
 After heading out early in the morning, your first stop will be the lovely Seljalandsfoss waterfall, leaping over an inwards tilted cliff face, forming a small green oasis that is easily accessible.
 You will see the waterfall from an unusual angle: from behind.

-Next stop is the vast and majestic Skógarfoss waterfall which falls in an impressive 12-metre curtain from the great heights of the Southern Highlands.
-The ground leading up to this magnificent natural feature is quite flat, allowing you can get close to its thunderous spray.
+The next stop is the vast and majestic Skógarfoss waterfall which falls in an impressive 39-foot (12-meter) curtain from the great heights of the Southern Highlands.
+The ground leading up to this magnificent natural feature is quite flat, allowing you to get close to its thunderous spray.
 Be careful not to get too wet!

-You will then continue along the coast taking in the dazzling scenery, travelling alongside the notorious Eyjafjallajökull glacier volcano that famously caused quite a stir during its 2010 eruption.
+You will then continue along the coast, taking in the dazzling scenery, traveling alongside the notorious Eyjafjallajökull glacier volcano that famously caused quite a stir during its 2010 eruption.

 All professional gear is provided, and your expert guide will advise you on how to use all of the equipment and give you a few tips about glacier hiking.
 As you find yourself atop this icy giant, you can take in the serene surroundings of this remote location as well as marvel at the brilliant panoramic views of the coastline and Highland interior.

 After this, you will head back to Reykjavik, with a few new experiences in your hiking scrapbook, for a night in the city and some well-deserved rest.